mi3nts/summer2019/shrey/DailyNotes.md

 ## Tuesday June 25, 2019

-**Task 2: Construction of Main Processing Unit For Shinyei Sensors**
+### Task 2: Construction of Main Processing Unit For Shinyei Sensors

 Work for today consisted of soldering and wiring circuit boards which would serve as the central management unit for the complete Shinyei<sup>[1]</sup> sensor.

 The processes of soldering, applying heat shrinks, and stripping wires was learned today.
 Adam was expecting to have 5 of these 'guts' (as he referred to them) for the Shinyei built today betweeen the two of us, but we managed to produce 10 before we were burnt out.

+Experience was acquired soldering & dealing with construction of permanent circuitry instead of the breadboard stuff done at home.

 **Main Components:**
 - Seeduino Microcontroleer